lstamaria/lstamaria.github.io/_posts/2022-11-26-Project-Management-Framework.md

 The Project Management Framework is a simplified illustration of how different elements come into play in terms of high-level questions.

 The framework consists of:
-- Why: Project brief
+- Why: Project Brief
-- Who: Stakeholders
+- Who: Organizational Breakdown Structure (OBS)
-- What: Project/Work Breakdown Structure
+- What: Project/Work Breakdown Structure (PWBS)
-- What If: Risk Breakdown Structure
+- What If: Risk Breakdown Structure (RBS)
-- Who Does What: RACI
+- Who Does What: Responsible/Accountable/Consulted/Informed (RACI) Matrix
-- How: PERT/CPM
+- How: Project Evaluation and Review Technique/Critical Path Method (PERT/CPM)
 - When: Schedule
 - How Much: Budget
 - Who Completes: Resource
 - Where Are We: Reports

 <!-- ## Reference